TrueLabCreations/http-reverse-proxy/README.md

 Change the address to http://localhost:3001 to view the statistics.

-If you can add another route: `proxy.addRoute('server1.qzqzqz.com/statistics', 'localhost:3001') the statistics can be viewed via the address http://server1.qzqzqz.com/statistics.
+If you add another route: `proxy.addRoute('server1.qzqzqz.com/statistics', 'localhost:3001')` the statistics can be viewed via the address http://server1.qzqzqz.com/statistics.

 ## Running a simple secure HTTPS server